LuegM/LuegM/content/posts/WalletPass.md

 In my case:
 `/server/transit.pass/`

+{{< notice warning >}}
-**Please keep in mind that even if you are using the example model folder from the repository, you need to edit `pass.json` to replace `passTypeIdentifier` and `teamIdentifier` with your own values matching those from your signing certificate.
-If you don’t do this then you won’t be able to sign the passes properly.**
+Please keep in mind that even if you are using the example model folder from the repository, you need to edit `pass.json` to replace `passTypeIdentifier` and `teamIdentifier` with your own values matching those from your signing certificate.
+If you don’t do this then you won’t be able to sign the passes properly.
+{{< /notice >}}

 ## Setup the Server